-I didn’t understand why was I chosen to have this serious disease at such a young age.
+I didn’t understand why I was chosen to have this serious disease at such a young age.
 All I knew about cancer at the time I was diagnosed was that people get it once they are older.
-My first day doing chemotherapy treatment was a scary experience because I’ve never been admitted into a hospital before.
-My roommate was older than me, about 17 or 18 years old and he unfortunately lost his leg to cancer and was a hip amputee.
+My first day doing chemotherapy treatment was a scary experience because I’ve never been admitted to a hospital before.
+My roommate was older than me, about 17 or 18 years old and he, unfortunately, lost his leg to cancer and was a hip amputee.

 Chemotherapy broke me down mentally, spiritually and physically.